 This is especially true for saltwater boating.
 Salt accumulates in the bottom of your boat, and it can cause internal damage.

-Consequently, if you see any salt blockages or excess water, take immediate action.
-Otherwise, the problem might get bigger and cost you more money.
+Consequently, take immediate action if you see any salt blockages or excess water.
+Otherwise, the problem might get more extensive and cost you more money.

 Some boats make drainage more comfortable with their design.
 How?
 The rainwater is automatically removed via drainage holes in the deck.